Hendy/umbraco-look/README.md

 						new Tag("tag3"),
 						new Tag("tag4") }, // at least one of these tags (in name-less group) is required

-		// TODO: NotTags = new Tag[] { new Tag("tag6") }, // results must not have any of these tags (any tags here that are also in either AllTags or AnyTags, will cause an empty result)
+		NotTags = new Tag[] { new Tag("tag6") }, // results must not have any of these tags (any tags here that are also in AllTags will cause an empty result)

 		GetFacets = new string[] { "", "group1" } // facet counts will be returned for tags in the 'name-less' group and group1
 	},